ChameleonCloud/portal-camino/README.md

       - /etc/ssl/certs/www.chameleoncloud.org.key:/etc/ssl/private/portal.key
 ```

-After backing up the existing contents, the file `/etc/ssl/certs/chameleon.bundle.crt` should be updated with the new portal cert and any intermmediate certificates
+- Update `/etc/ssl/certs/chameleon.bundle.crt` with the new portal cert and any intermmediate certificates
-After backing up the existing contents, the file `/etc/ssl/certs/www.chameleoncloud.org.key` should be updated with the new key
+- Update `/etc/ssl/certs/www.chameleoncloud.org.key` with the new key

-After updating the certificate and key, restart nginx with `make restart service=nginx`
+- After updating the certificate and key, restart nginx with `make restart service=nginx`

 ### Using `make` to manage portal services